123andy/redcap-docker-compose/documentation/README.md

 1. Lastly, you will start-up the containers.
 This can be done from the terminal/command line by navigating to the folder containing the `docker-compose.yml` file and running a docker-compose up command.

 ## Installing REDCap

 There are two ways to get your new docker-compose REDCap environment running - I recommend using the startup assistant, but you can also choose the manual method if you want to learn more or have an existing environment you are porting over.

-### A) Startup Assistant
+### A) Setup Assistant
-There is an optional *startup assistant* that can help extract your first redcap install and configure your database.php file.
+There is an optional *setup assistant* that can help extract your first REDCap install, configure your database.php file, and populate your database tables.
-1. Before you start up the containers the first time, download the `redcapx.x.x.zip` file from consortium into the `REDCAP-DOWNLOADS` directory.
+1. Before you start up the containers the first time, download the `redcapx.x.x.zip` file from the Consortium website into the
+ `REDCAP-DOWNLOADS` directory.
-1. Then goto the terminal where this file is located and run:
+1. Then go to the root of this repository and run:
 ```bash
 redcap-docker-compose$ docker-compose up
 ```
 The first startup might take a while, so be patient.
 Keep an eye on your `WEBROOT_DIR` and review the logs.
-If all goes well, you should be able to skip to the [Configure REDCap](#configure-redcap) section.
+If all goes well, you should have a running REDCap.
+To access this REDCap, direct your web browser to [http://localhost/]( http://localhost/).

+If you _don't_ see a running REDCap, review the manual steps below to figure out what step failed.

 ### B) Manual setup WEBROOT_DIR
 Alternately, you can manually add the contents of a redcap installer into your `WEBROOT_DIR` folder and then setup the